 11 of 50All photos

 “Packed with important nutrients including vitamins A and C, potassium, and iron, one medium peach (only 38 calories) provides nearly 2 grams of fiber,” says Lauren O’Connor, a registered dietitian in Los Angeles, California.
-“A peach provides gentle laxative and diuretic properties; and thanks to it's beta carotene, it also helps your skin stay fresh and bright.”
-(They also make the perfect frozen treat!
-Try this recipe for pomegranate-peach-sicles).
+“A peach provides gentle laxative and diuretic properties; and thanks to itsbeta-carotenee, it also helps your skin stay fresh and bright.”
+(They also make the perfect after-dinner treat.
+Try this recipe for pomegranate and grilled peach dessert.)

 12 of 50All photos

 Peppers are a great weight-loss food since all varieties contain capsaicin, a natural metabolism booster, says Lisa C. Cohn, a registered dietitian and owner of Park Avenue Nutrition in New York.
 Add them into salsa or eat them fresh, roasted, or stuffed to reap their better-body benefits.